i18next/i18next-parser/README.md

   defaultValue: '',
   // Default value to give to keys with no value
-  // You may also specify a function accepting the locale, namespace, and key, and value as arguments
+  // You may also specify a function accepting the locale, namespace, key, and value as arguments

   indentation: 2,
   // Indentation of the catalog files